MatthewHallCom/ultraloq-wifi-ha/README.md

 A Home Assistant custom component to integrate Ultraloq Wifi smart locks.
 This has only been tested with the ULTRALOQ U-Bolt Smart Lock + Brdige WiFi Adapter.

+**Note: Right now this only reports the lock status, we have not been able to get locking & unlocking to work yet**

 ## Installation

 ### HACS (Recommended)